joshdavari/paylocity/README.md

 ## Assumptions
-- Since requirements didn't specify if first or last name needs to start with 'A' for discount to apply, just collect whole name as a single value and check first character (after trimming whitespace)
+- Since requirements didn't specify if first or last name needs to start with 'A' for discount to apply, just collect whole name as a single value and check first character (after trimming whitespace).
-- Use case-insensitive check for names that start with 'A'
+- Use case-insensitive check for names that start with 'A'.
+- The requirements say to store data in memory, but also that changes should be reflected on future page loads.
+I interpreted the latter requirement to mean "if we were actually saving to an API, the changes would persist".